Buffalo Bulls: Selected notable professional football players

-In 2014, outside linebacker Khalil Mack was drafted by the Oakland Raiders fifth overall in the 2014 NFL Draft making him the highest selected Bulls player ever.
+In 2014, outside linebacker Khalil Mack was drafted by the Oakland Raiders fifth overall in the 2014 NFL draft making him the highest selected Bulls player ever.
 Previously, the highest selected player was Gerry Philbin in 1964.
-Mack holds the all-time NCAA record for forced fumbles and is also tied for career tackles for loss in the NCAA.
+Mack set the all-time NCAA record for forced fumbles and is also tied for career tackles for loss in the NCAA.
 In 2015, Mack became the first first-team All-Pro in NFL history to be elected in two different positions in the same year, as a defensive end and outside linebacker.
 Mack was named the NFL Defensive Player of the Year for the 2016 season.

 Soccer

 The UB women's soccer team won a regular season MAC title in 2000.
 In 2014, a program record was set with fourteen straight victories including their first conference championship in a game over Western Michigan.
 Buffalo also earned its first berth in the NCAA Division I Women's Soccer Tournament.

 In 2020, the MAC elected to discontinue the Mid-American Conference Women's Soccer Tournament in order to save money and instead send the leading team in each division to a conference championship game.
 As a result, in 2021, Buffalo was not given a chance to play for the conference championship despite finishing with the most wins (a 6–1–1 record) and the highest rating percentage index in the MAC East.
 Bowling Green finished first in the MAC East with a record of only 5–1; because of the COVID-19 pandemic, Bowling Green's season was put on pause and they played two fewer games than Buffalo and four fewer games than some other MAC teams.
 The Bulls team was outraged by the outcome.

 The men's soccer program was discontinued in 2017.